-The tendency of atoms to react in ways that achieve an outer shell of eight valence electrons is particularly common among Group 1A-7A elements and is given the special name of the octet rule.
+The tendency of atoms to react in ways that they achieve an outer shell of eight valence electrons is particularly common among Group 1A-7A elements and is given the special name of the octet rule.

 The dipole moments are parallel and perpendicular to the distance R. The magnetic energy becomes

 Hydrogen bonding occurs when a hydrogen atom is bonded to a small, highly electronegative atom, such as nitrogen, oxygen, or fluorine.
-The partial positive hydrogen is attracted to the partial negative nitrogen, oxygen, or fluorine of another molecule.
+The partially positive hydrogen is attracted to the partial negative nitrogen, oxygen, or fluorine of another molecule.

-Metallic Bonding The bonding which holds the metal atoms firmly together on account of force of attraction between metal ions and the mobile electron is called metallic bonding.
+Metallic Bonding The bonding which holds the metal atoms firmly together on account of the force of attraction between metal ions and the mobile electron is called metallic bonding.

 A strong force of attraction holding atoms together in a molecule or crystal.
 A bond is a force which holds atoms together.
 When atoms come together to form compounds and molecules the atoms gain a more stable configuration of electrons.